amaurremi/IDE/README.md

 # Implementation of the IDE algorithm

 The goal of this project is to make the Interprocedural Distributive Environment (IDE) [1] data-flow analysis algorithm accessible in WALA.
-This is an

 [1] Mooly Sagiv, Thomas Reps, and Susan Horwitz.
 [Precise interprocedural dataflow analysis with applications to constant propagation](http://www.sciencedirect.com/science/article/pii/0304397596000722).
-Springer Berlin Heidelberg, 1995.
+Theoretical Computer Science, 1996.

 The code of the analysis is written in [Scala](http://www.scala-lang.org/).
 Our analysis relies on [WALA](http://wala.sourceforge.net/wiki/index.php/Main_Page), a library for static analysis on Java bytecode written in Java.
 To facilitate the usage of WALA in Scala, you can use the [WALAFacade](https://github.com/cos/WALAFacade) library.